Security-Onion-Solutions/securityonion-docs/third-party-integrations.rst

 Managing Integration Upgrades
 -----------------------------

 .. tip::

-        By default integrations are not automatically kept up to date.
-This behavior can be modified via :ref:`administration` -> Configuration -> elasticfleet -> config -> auto_upgrade_integrations.
-Not automatically upgrading integrations avoids potential log ingest downtime if there is an issue with the latest package or if the latest package requires a manual update to your integration configuration.
+        By default, integrations are not automatically kept up to date.
+This avoids potential log ingest downtime if there is an issue with the latest package or if the latest package requires a manual update to your integration configuration.
+If you would like to automatically upgrade integrations, you can change this behavior via :ref:`administration` -> Configuration -> elasticfleet -> config -> auto_upgrade_integrations.

-To view which integrations have upgrades available:
+To find integrations that have upgrades available:

-- Navigate to Elastic Fleet
+- Navigate to :ref:`elastic-fleet`.
-- Open the menu at the top-left of the page
+- At the top left corner, click the menu.
-- Under "Management" click "Integrations"
+- Under ``Management``, select ``Integrations``.
-- Click on the "Installed Integrations" tab
+- Click the ``Installed Integrations`` tab.
-- Review any integrations listed under "Updates available"
+- Review any integrations listed under ``Updates available``.

 Managing Third Party Integration Index Templates
 ------------------------------------------------